-To be confident that the security in place is working well and providing the protection the business requires, an audit can be performed.
-An audit is a structured approach to assessing the security measures that a company has in place, using a set of defined criteria.
+To instill confidence that your Security Management System is working as intended and providing the protection the business requires, a security audit can be performed.
+A security audit is a structured approach to assessing the security measures that a company has in place, using a set of defined criteria.
 Typically, the criteria will be a security framework such as ISO 27001, NIST Cyber Security Framework, Cyber Essentials or a technology specific standard such as EIDAS (ETSI EN 319 411).

 During the audit, the auditor will look to identify the policy and or processes that have been defined, then seek evidence that the policy/process is being followed.
 When looking for evidence, the auditor will typically use a sampling approach.
 Rather than look at every record to assert compliance, they will look at a randomly chosen sample.

-Audits may be carried out through a 1st, 2nd or 3rd party.
+Security audits may be carried out through 1st, 2nd or 3rd parties.

-A first party audit, often referred to as an internal audit, is where a member of your own staff, usually a CISO or equivalent looks at the controls and provides recommendations.
+A first party audit, often referred to as an internal audit, is where a member of your own staff, usually a CISO or equivalent looks at the controls you have in place and provides recommendations.
 These audits should be as comprehensive as possible, as first party audits are a great tool for finding areas in which your business can improve.

 But who audits the auditors?